DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-07-02-fifth-post.md

   <li>Project Management</li>
  </ul>

-<p style="font-family:Times;font-size:110%;text-align:justify"><i><b>We would like to thank Mr.D'Souza and Dr.Schulze for giving us the opportunity to learn Andoird Studio and coding in such a practical way.
+<p style="font-family:Times;font-size:110%;text-align:justify"><i><b>We would like to thank Mr.Dean Glen Dsouza and Dr.Sandro Schulze for giving us the opportunity to learn Android Studio and coding in such a practical way.
 With their continuous involvement and feedbacks for every prototype, we were able to bring out a successful working application.
 We as a team would recommend such a course to prospective students in the near future.</b></i></p>

  <p style="font-family:Times;font-size:160%;text-align:justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thanks for visiting our Blog!!</p>